akbarali2019/Deep-Learning-Project/README.md

 # Deep-Learning-Project on Brand Detection

 Deep Learning Project - Image and Video Training
+Here, you can see the video presentation on this Project https://www.youtube.com/watch?v=Ms3hJnLDrF4&feature=youtu.be

 We gathered overall 289 train images and 60 test images of different brand.
 In the following you can see